neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 Fastaudio is a cool library for fastai.
 Since I don't have a lot of domain knowledge in the field of audio I'll be using this library.

-Let's try using fastaudio to build our swear word classifier.

 ```
 # fastai audio
 !pip install -q git+https://github.com/fastaudio/fastaudio.git --upgrade